bradleeharr/portfolio/src/content/blog-post-neg1.md

 ## 4 | Methods
 **4.0 Board Features**:

  8x8x12 map representation, where each 8x8 channel denotes a piece (12 total).
-A '1' indicates the presence of a piece, and '0' its absence
+A '1' indicates the presence of a piece and '0' its absence.

 **4.1 Move Features**:

- Moves were translated from the Universal Chess Interface to a numerical system, leading to 4096 potential classes.
+ Moves were translated from the [Universal Chess Interface](https://www.chessprogramming.org/UCI) to a numerical system, leading to 4096 potential classes.

 **4.2 Random Valid Move Model**: